How to Plan Your Child’s Youth Soccer Season (for 2026–27)

 Whenever possible, attend open training sessions or clinics at potential new clubs to see how coaches instruct, correct, and interact with players and parents.

-For players with genuine college ambitions, college soccer ID camps in 2025 and summer 2026 can be powerful tools—but only when chosen strategically.
+For players with genuine college ambitions, college soccer ID camps and summer time can be powerful tools – but only when chosen strategically.
 The goal is meaningful exposure and feedback, not collecting camp T‑shirts or chasing every event that pops up online.

 Guidelines for choosing ID camps: